 If you’re partaking in any sort of marketing activity like making a new website, designing a new app or running an advert in the local paper then you’ll need some copy written.
 Copywriters can use their knowledge of concepts such as user journeys, conversions and call-to-actions to ensure that your marketing is as cost-effective as possible.

 For example, let’s say you are getting yourself a new website for your beauty salon.
 You decide to write the website copy yourself to save a bit of money.
 That’s understandable!
 Fast forward a few months, however, and nobody seems to be able to find your website.
 The ones who do access it don’t hang around for too long and don’t book an appointment online.

 That’s where a copywriter comes in.
-A good copywriter optimises the copy on your website so that it is picked up by search engine algorithms, subsequently moving it up the search rankings and ensuring it is seen by more people.
+A good SEO copywriter would optimise the copy on your website so that it is picked up by search engine algorithms, subsequently moving it up the search rankings and ensuring it is seen by more people.
 The copywriter would then try to convert these new readers into customers by using more persuasive language and improving the readability of the site.

 This is one example of the value that a copywriter can bring to an organisation, but there are many more benefits of good copywriting.